Here's how Bitcoin and Ethereum have performed today

 What is going on with the popular stablecoins today?

-A stablecoin is a cryptocurrency with extremely low volatility.
-Its value is linked to a physical asset such as fiat currency or gold.
-Talking about some of the popular tokens, Tether, USD Coin, and Binance USD are trading at $1 (down 0.01%), $0.99 (down 0.01%), and $58,500 (up 7.92%), respectively.
+A stablecoin is a cryptocurrency that has very little volatility.
+Its value is linked to a real-world asset such as fiat currency or gold.
+The popular tokens such as Tether, USD Coin, and Binance USD are trading at $1 (up 0.01%), $1 (flat), and $59,200 (up 1.20%), respectively.

 Top cryptocurrency spot exchanges